 You need to put the bait at the bottom of the bottle.
 Jam or something sweet and even meat can attract wasps.
 Add a little vinegar on the neck so the wasp can’t escape the trap.

 Another way to catch a wasp is by using pest strips like Hot Shot No-Pest Strip 2 .
-But this item is recommended to use in areas where people don’t usually hang out.
+But this item is recommended for use in areas where people don’t usually hang out.

 Therefore, it’s suitable for attics and storage rooms where there’s little air movement.
 The pest strip has chemicals that are not good for humans.
 When there’s a wasp trapped on it, vacuum and throw it.